-The following six filters are ones that we believe offer the best options for beginners with light pollution and those wanting to improve their nebulae experience.
+The following six filters are ones that we believe offer the best options for amateurs with beginner telescopes under light pollution and those wanting to improve their nebulae experience.

 The final one (Celestron's Narrowband OIII filter) is for the serious amateur who already uses filters but wants a more 'grown-up', specialist filter.

 The largest challenges to viewing deep sky objects are light pollution and atmospheric refraction.

 These both easily drown out distant targets.
 For this reason, Orion’s UltraBlock NarrowBand filter can be a boon to your astronomy.